BAndresen/instructor_assistant/README.md

 "PADI® (Professional Association of Diving Instructors®) is the world’s largest ocean exploration and diver organization, operating in 186 countries and territories, with a global network of more than 6,600 dive centers and resorts and over 128,000 professional members worldwide.
 Issuing more than 1 million certifications each year, and with over 29 million certifications to date". https://www.padi.com/about/who-we-are

 PADI Scuba Diving Instructors are required to complete the 'Record_and_Referral_Form.pdf' for every student after the PADI Open Water Course.
 The Instructor's Assistant aims to make that process fast and easy.
-By hand, completing the form takes approximately 8 - 10mins per student and 1 hour for a class of 6 students.
-With this tool Instructors will be able to complete paperwork for a full class in less then 5 minutes.
-A typical dive shop conducting 120 Open Water Certificates a year would save two full work days worth of time.

 # Description